It's all about connection.

 Creating a better world begins with one person reaching out to another, shining our light and encouraging others to shine their light.
 At Letters & Journals we create a brighter, better world by connecting with others through the written word.

-I have been a lifelong letter writer, journal keeper, planner girl, doodler, notebook aficionado, stationery hoarder, paper enthusiast, stamp collector, slightly postcard obsessed, and in love with office supplies.
+Hi!
+I'm Jackie Flaherty and I have been a lifelong letter writer, journal keeper, planner, doodler, notebook aficionado, stationery hoarder, paper enthusiast, stamp collector, slightly postcard obsessed, and in love with office supplies for as long as I can remember.
 You get the idea.
 I love it all!

-The idea for Letters & Journals came to me in 2004 while I was completing my master’s thesis on -what else- The History of Letter Writing.
+The idea for Letters & Journals came to me in 2004 while I was completing my master’s thesis on The History of Letter Writing.

 At first, I laughed a little at the thought.
-Later, I considered it more closely and considered a few reasons why it made some sense.
+Later, I thought about it more closely and considered a few reasons why it made some sense.
 I’m passionate about the subject.
 I had a BA in English and was soon to have a Master’s degree in Communication.
-I love magazines and read them all the time.
+I love magazines!
 I was a bookstore manager and then a district manager for a book wholesaler.
 I loved and was a part of the publishing industry for all of my adult working career (17 years at the time).

-In my thesis I discovered that although letter writing was changing with the times (email, social media), it was far from dead as it was being decried by so many.
+In the early 2000s while researching information for my thesis, I discovered that, although letter writing was changing with the times (email, social media), it was far from dead as it was being decried by so many.
 In fact, the internet/email/computers were actually helping the cause (letters, journals, planners) because it was creating a platform where users could find each other: groups, hashtags, blogs, social media, etc.